VWO Testing

 Every morning, I spend my first ten minutes looking at the reports and making short notes.
 If the CTR is low, I tweak and test the ad copy or banner design.
 If the conversions are low, I try and A/B test the landing page with a different offer or a different copy.

 VWO pioneered easy A/B testing and from then on testing is a part of our culture.
-Everything from landing pages, ad copies, calls-to-action and even platforms to advertise are duly tested before concluding something works or doesn’t.
+Everything from landing pages, ad copies, calls-to-action, and even platforms to advertise are duly tested before concluding whether something works or doesn’t.

-After running a particular campaign for a week or so, we optimize it, record all data and analyze the traffic and leads coming from it (sometimes even manually using Rapportive).
-Only after a thorough analysis, we decide if we want to go ahead with that particular campaign or not.
+After running a particular campaign for a week or so, we optimize it, record all data, and analyze the traffic and leads coming from it (sometimes even manually using Rapportive).
+Only after a thorough analysis, can we decide if we want to go ahead with that particular campaign or not.

 Here’s a table that you can print out and pin on your desks to help you make these decisions quicker.